awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/recommendation-suppression.md

 In addition to being valid YAML and not containing syntax errors, your `aws-codeguru-reviewer.yml` file must meet the following criteria\.
 If your file does not, then CodeGuru Reviewer returns error messages and does not use your file in any analysis\.
 For more information, see [Error handling for the aws\-codeguru\-reviewer\.yml file](#error-handling-yml)\.
 + File name: `aws-codeguru-reviewer.yml`
 **Important**
 You must name the file `aws-codeguru-reviewer` and use the extension `.yml`, not `.yaml`\.
-If you do not, then CodeGuru Reviewer cannot recognize your file, use it in analyses, or return error messages about your file\.
+If you don't, then CodeGuru Reviewer cannot recognize your file, use it in analyses, or return error messages about your file\.
 + Maximum file size: 100 KB
 + Maximum length of each glob expression: 100 characters
 + Maximum number of glob expressions: 100